Chapter 2.08

 A. The office of the city manager is hereby created and established.

-B. From time to time, when a vacancy exists in the position of city manager, the city council shall establish a procedure designed to select from the best qualified persons a city manager.
-Appointment shall be made by the city council by a majority vote of the city council, solely on the basis of the candidate’s executive and administrative qualifications and ability, with special reference to actual experience in or knowledge of accepted practices of municipal administration, and the city manager shall hold office at and during the pleasure of the city council.
+B. When a vacancy exists in the position of city manager, the city council shall establish a procedure designed to select a city manager.
+Appointment shall be made by the city council by a majority vote of the city council, solely on the basis of the candidate’s executive and administrative qualifications and ability, with special reference to actual experience in or knowledge of accepted practices of municipal administration, and the city manager shall hold office at the pleasure of the city council.

-C. No person elected as a councilman of the city shall, subsequent to such election, be eligible for appointment as city manager until one year has elapsed after such council member has ceased to be a member of the city council.
+C. No person having served as a council member shall be eligible for appointment as city manager until one year has elapsed after such person has ceased to be a member of the city council.
 (Ord.
-351 § 1 (part), 1980)
+701 § 2 (Exh.
+1), 2012; Ord.
+351 § 1, 1980)

 2.08.020 Residence in city.

-A. The city manager shall receive such compensation and expense allowance as the city council, from time to time, determines and fixes by ordinance or resolution, and the compensation and expense allowance shall be a proper charge against such funds of the city as the city council designates.
+A. The city manager shall receive such compensation, benefits, and allowances as the city council, from time to time, determines and fixes, and the compensation and expense allowance shall be a proper charge against such funds of the city as the city council designates.

-B. The city manager shall be reimbursed for all such sums necessarily incurred or paid by the city manager in the performance of his or her duties or incurred when traveling on business pertaining to the city under direction of the city council; reimbursement shall only be made, however, when a verified itemized claim, setting forth the sums expended for which reimbursement is requested, has been presented to the city council and by the city council duly approved and allowed.
+B. The city manager shall be reimbursed for all such sums necessarily incurred or paid by the city manager in the performance of his or her duties or incurred when traveling on business pertaining to the city under direction of the city council; reimbursement shall only be made, however, when a verified itemized claim, setting forth the sums expended for which reimbursement is requested, has been presented to the city council and the city council has duly approved and allowed reimbursement.
 (Ord.
-351 § 1 (part), 1980)
+701 § 2 (Exh.
+1), 2012; Ord.
+351 § 1, 1980)

 B. The city manager shall be responsible for the efficient administration of all the affairs of the city which are under his or her control.
 In addition to the city manager’s general powers as administrative head, and not as a limitation thereon, the city manager shall have the following powers and duties:

-1. It shall be the duty of the city manager and the city manager shall have the power to see that all laws and ordinances of the city are duly enforced, and that all franchises, permits and privileges granted by the city are faithfully observed;
+1. To see that all laws and ordinances of the city are duly enforced and that all franchises, permits and privileges granted by the city are faithfully observed;

-2. It shall be the duty of the city manager and the city manager shall have the authority to control, order and give directions to all heads of departments and to subordinate officers and employees of the city under his or her jurisdiction through their department heads;
+2. To control, order and give directions to all heads of departments and to subordinate officers and employees of the city under his or her jurisdiction through their department heads;

-4. It shall be the duty and responsibility of the city manager to recommend to the city council such reorganization of offices, positions, departments or units under his direction as may be indicated in the interest of efficient, effective and economical conduct of the city’s business;
+4. To recommend to the city council such reorganization of offices, positions, departments or units under his or her direction as may be indicated in the interest of efficient, effective and economical conduct of the city’s business;

-5. To attend all meetings of the city council of the city unless excused therefrom by the council, except when the city manager’s removal is under consideration by the council;
+5. To attend all meetings of the city council of the city unless excused therefrom by the council;

 6. To recommend to the city council for adoption such measures and ordinances as the city manager deems necessary or expedient;